 Casey Dunning was formerly a senior policy analyst for the US Development Policy Initiative at the Center for Global Development.
 Dunning previously worked as a senior policy analyst for the Sustainable Security and Peacebuilding Initiative at the Center for American Progress.
 Before that, in a previous position at CGD, she conducted the center’s analysis on the Millennium Challenge Corporation and researched the application of aid effectiveness principles within USAID, with a particular emphasis on country ownership, aid selectivity, and innovative aid-delivery models.
 She has worked on harmonizing gender violence and rule-of-law programs in Liberia with Emory University’s Institute for Developing Nations, and at the Carter Center and the International Rescue Committee.
 Dunning graduated from Emory University with a specialization in international political economy and has also completed studies at Oxford University and Trinity College, Dublin.
 She holds a masters degree in public policy from George Washington University.

-The final piece of the puzzle is in place for the Sustainable Development Goals (SDGs).
-Last Friday, March 11, the United Nations Statistical Commission’s Interagency and Expert Group on SDG Indicators (IAEG-SDGs) agreed on 230 individual indicators to monitor the 17 goals and 169 targets of the SDGs.
+The United Nations Statistical Commission’s Interagency and Expert Group on SDG Indicators (IAEG-SDGs) agreed on 230 individual indicators to monitor the 17 goals and 169 targets of the SDGs.
 We now have a complete picture of the SDG agenda for the next 15 years, right?
+Not quite.

 “Country ownership” has become a buzzword in the development community, but what does it really mean?
 A country ownership approach has multiple interpretations to different actors, within different sectors, and for different countries.
 It’s time to unpack this rhetoric and bring understanding and evidence to the catch phrase.